 In 2020, Uniswap airdropped 400+ UNI tokens to over 250,000 wallet addresses that had interacted with the popular decentralized exchange.

 Bitcoin Cash was a hard fork of Bitcoin—and Bitcoin holders suddenly had both coins.

 How does the IRS see these transactions?
 Well, the crypto fairy left crypto under your pillow, which makes the new coins or tokens taxable income.
 The USD value of the coins or tokens at the time of receipt becomes your cost basis used to calculate gains or losses if you sell or spend that crypto later.

-Abbatiello tells us that there is a big argument that you shouldn’t pay taxes until it’s sold, but he suggests consulting with your CPA before going down that road.
+Abbatiello tells us that there is a big argument that you shouldn’t pay taxes on cryptocurrency until it’s sold, but he suggests consulting with your CPA before going down that road.
 If there is a value for the asset when received by the airdrop, that would be the basis used for reporting it as income.